ansys/pydpf-core/docs/source/getting_started/index.rst

 ---------------------

 #.
 DPF Server is packaged within the **Ansys Unified Installer** starting with Ansys 2021 R1.
-   To use it, install Ansys following the installer instructions.
+   To use it, download the standard installation via your prefered distribution channel, and install Ansys following the installer instructions.
 If you experience problems, see  :ref:`Environment variable section <ref_compatibility>`.
 For information on getting a licensed copy of Ansys, visit the `Ansys website <https://www.ansys.com/>`_.